ajmillion/OCDX-Specification/README.md

 ## Licenses

+### OCDX Infrastructure

+Open source versions of the OCDX infrastructure and tooling and distribute them under the MIT permissive license.
+Full legal text of the MIT license is available at: https://opensource.org/licenses/MIT

 ### Donated Data

 All donated data will be licensed under the Open Database License (ODbL), available at: http://opendatacommons.org/licenses/odbl/summary/.
 In accord with the ODbL license, users of the data will be able: